-As I finally sit down to write a new post, I realize it’s been over a month since I have been able to write anything.
+As I finally sit down to write a new post, I realize it’s been over a month since I’ve been able to write anything.
 A month!
-What has happened in that month?
+What’s happened in that month?
 Oh yeah, I gave birth to our second daughter and man, I was not as prepared as I thought I was for the challenges that having both a newborn and a toddler present.

 This is my new morning routine.
-It has been just over five weeks since I gave birth to our second child.
+It’s been just over five weeks since I gave birth to our second child.
 My husband and I had always planned on having two kids and here we are, with two beautiful daughters just as we pictured it.
+Well, sort of…

 I thought it would be easier this time around.
 This time we would know what we were doing, we wouldn’t be afraid of every little noise our baby made, we would know how to change diapers, how to handle a newborn baby in the bath and how to feed her.
 I really didn’t give it a second thought when we talked about having a second child.
 It was so easy with our first daughter so why would this time be any different, right?
 Wrong.

 These first weeks have been challenging, exhausting and, at times, have had me questioning whether or not I was ready to have two kids.
 I’ve experienced some pretty severe lows and also some really great moments.
-I know that all the hard times will be worth it in the end but there are some things I really wish I knew and had considered before having a second child.
+I know that all the hard times will be worth it in the end, but right now, adjusting to two little ones is TOUGH.

 1.)
-Your second baby will not be the same as your first baby
+Your second baby will not be the same as your first.

 I knew this was a possibility based on other parent’s experiences but I underestimated it.
 I just couldn’t picture our daughter acting this way but again, I was wrong.
 I’m slowly realizing that I was placing way too high of expectations on her and it’s perfectly normal for her to behave the way she is right now.
-She is much more whiny and pouty and has mastered a fake cry that wasn’t there before but I know it all comes down to the fact that she just needs attention.
-She is seeing this new person take some of it away from her so she then mimics what the baby is doing in hopes it will get our attention.
+She’s much more whiny and pouty and has mastered a fake cry that wasn’t there before.
+I know it all comes down to her needing her own attention though and feeling like the baby is taking it all.
+She’s seeing this new person take some of it away, so she then mimics what the baby is doing in hopes it will get our attention too.

-To help her, my husband and I are making an effort to do things alone with her.
+To help her, my husband and I are making every effort to do things with her alone.
 For example, she went to breakfast alone with me one day.
-Another day, my husband took her to the zoo.
-As long as we stay focused on making sure she doesn’t feel left out, I’m confident her behavior will return to normal.
+Another day, my husband took just her to the zoo.
+As long as we focus on making sure she doesn’t feel left out, I’m confident her behavior will return to normal.

 These newborn days with my second baby are a completely different experience and to be completely honest, I’m not enjoying them nearly as much as I did with our first baby.
-The list of things to do is never-ending, alone time is almost completely gone now and I am constantly feeling some kind of guilt mostly due to worrying about not giving my toddler or the baby enough attention.
+The list of things to do is never-ending, alone time is almost completely gone now and I am constantly feeling some kind of guilt, mostly due to worrying about not giving my toddler or the baby enough attention.
 It’s a constant juggling act and it is beyond exhausting.
-I break down in tears almost on a daily basis which never happened after my first daughter was born.
-It is still early on and I haven’t gotten into that flow yet and we don’t have a good routine.
-Once that is established, I’m hoping things will get a little easier to manage.
+I break down in tears almost daily, which never happened after my first daughter was born.
+It’s still early on and I haven’t gotten into that flow yet and we don’t have a good routine.
+Once that’s established, I’m hoping things will get a little easier to manage.

 In the end, all of these struggles will be worth it – I get that and I really do believe that.
-Right now is tough though.
+Right now is tough, though.
 What does get me through these hard days is just focusing on one thing at a time.
 I try not to let my brain start thinking of every little thing that needs to be done.
-I am also learning to ask for help.
+I’m also learning to ask for help.
 I have a newfound appreciation for my mom friends – the couple of very close friends I have that are also moms.
-It is so nice to be able to vent to another mom that gets what you are going through.
+It is so nice to be able to vent to another mom that gets what you’re going through.
 Use your tribe – it is definitely what’s helping me survive these days.